|

 squared off against a team called the All-Stars in the sixth-annual celebrity softball

+game.
 The foundation hoped to raise about $250,000 between the

 proceeds from the game and a gala Sunday in Greenwich at the Hyatt Regency.
+Bolton said during a break in the game Saturday that he was

 upset over criticism that too much of his foundation money was spent on overhead and

+administrative costs, and too little on actual giving.
 "We had to put some expensive events on," he

 said, and admitted, "we were naive in not recognizing that despite the large amount